HMS Savage (G20): Design and development

 The British Admiralty ordered the eight destroyers of the S class on 9 January 1941 as the 5th Emergency Flotilla.
 The S class were War Emergency Programme destroyers, intended for general duties, including use as anti-submarine escort, and were to be suitable for mass-production.
 They were based on the hull and machinery of the pre-war J-class destroyers, but with a lighter armament in order to speed production.
 Savage was the second ship purchased in the flotilla and differed from the rest of the class in armament.

 The S class were 362 ft 9 in long overall, 348 ft 0 in at the waterline and 339 ft 6 in between perpendiculars, with a beam of 35 ft 8 in and a draught of 10 ft 0 in mean and 14 ft 3 in full load.
 Displacement was 1710 LT standard and 2530 LT full load.
 Two Admiralty 3-drum water-tube boilers supplied steam at 300 psi and 630 F to two sets of Parsons single-reduction geared steam turbines, which drove two propeller shafts.
 The machinery was rated at 40000 shp which gave a maximum speed of 36.75 kn and 32 kn at full load.
 The vessel carried 615 LT of oil, giving a range of 4675 nmi at 20 kn.

 The Admiralty had designs for a new 4.5 in gun to be installed in twin and single turrets, the former for the upcoming Battle-class destroyers and the latter for the Z-class and C-class destroyers.
 Savage was equipped with a twin QF Mk III gun mounted forward and two single QF Mk IV guns mounted aft, replacing the single 4.7 in QF Mark XII guns of her sisters.

 To expedite completion still further, the twin mount was modified from a spare made for the aircraft carrier Illustrious.
 Due to a shortage of Hazemeyer gun mounts, the Bofors 40 mm gun was also not deployed and anti-aircraft defence was restricted to Oerlikon 20 mm cannons.
 However, one additional twin and two single mounts were provided, bringing the total to twelve.
-Two quadruple mounts for 21-inch (533 mm) torpedoes were fitted, while the ship had an depth charge outfit of four depth charge mortars and two racks, with a total of between 70 and 130 charges carried.
+Two quadruple mounts for 21-inch (533 mm) torpedoes were fitted, while the ship had a depth charge outfit of four depth charge mortars and two racks, with a total of between 70 and 130 charges carried.

 The destroyer was fitted with a Type 272 surface warning radar and a high-frequency direction finding (HF/DF) aerial on the ship's lattice foremast, together with a Type 291 air warning radar on a tripod mast aft.
 The ships' crew consisted of 179 officers and ratings.